XerxesCoder/Telegram-Mini-App-clone/README.md

 ## Summary

 Creating a successful product can be expensive and time-consuming.
-At CommunityJuice, we specialize in helping you reduce costs without compromising on quality.
+At XerxesCoder, we specialize in helping you reduce costs without compromising on quality.
 By leveraging our Custom Tap-to-Earn Bot solution, you can save on development and maintenance expenses.
 Our ready-to-deploy script significantly shortens the time to market, allowing you to focus on building your community and driving sales.
-Partner with CommunityJuice to efficiently and affordably launch your Custom Tap-to-Earn Bot, while we take care of the technical details and support.
+Partner with XerxesCoder to efficiently and affordably launch your Custom Tap-to-Earn Bot, while we take care of the technical details and support.
 Let us help you maximize your investment and achieve your goals faster.